ericpoirier/chrisguindon.github.io/content/post/eclipse-foundation-hosted-services-privacy-and-acceptable-usage-policy/index.md

 to make sure that our projects and hosted services are compliant with the General Data Protection Regulation (GDPR).

-The [Eclipse Foundation Hosted Services Privacy and Acceptable Usage Policy](https://www.eclipse.org/org/documents/eclipse-foundation-hosted-services-privacy-and-acceptable-usage-policy.pdf) will provice guidance to folks who operate a virtual server or a website hosted either directly by the Eclipse Foundation or provided via the Eclipse Foundation’s funding in support of an Eclipse Foundation open source project.
+The [Eclipse Foundation Hosted Services Privacy and Acceptable Usage Policy](https://www.eclipse.org/org/documents/eclipse-foundation-hosted-services-privacy-and-acceptable-usage-policy.pdf) will provide guidance to folks who operate a virtual server or a website hosted either directly by the Eclipse Foundation or provided via the Eclipse Foundation’s funding in support of an Eclipse Foundation open source project.